tchwork/debug-bundle/README.md

 Symfony2 bundle
 ---------------

 For Symfony2 users, a bundle is also available.
-The bundle creates a `dump()` function that is available both in your PHP code and in your Twig templates.
+The bundle creates a `debug()` function that is available both in your PHP code and in your Twig templates.

 In console mode, variables are dumped on *stderr*.
 In web mode, variables are